Helena Errington: Sporting JAX

+FH

+On 24 March 2026, Fimleikafélag Hafnarfjarðar of Iceland's Besta deild kvenna, announced via the club's Instagram, that they had acquired Errington on loan from Sporting JAX.

 International career

 Youth

 She was a standout at the 2023 OFC U-19 Women's Championship, scoring two goals and helping New Zealand win the title.
 Her performances earned her the Golden Ball as the tournament's best player.

+Senior

+On 22 September 2026, Errington was called up to the senior Football Ferns team for the first time, alongside Daisy Brazendale, for the friendly matches against Panama on 10 and 13 October 2026.